Comparative analysis of phase-field and intrinsic cohesive zone models for fracture simulations in multiphase materials with interfaces: Investigation of the influence of the microstructure on the fracture properties: Phase-Field Fracture Model for Brittle Fracture

-where $\nabla_{\!\underaccent{\tilde}{x}}\bullet$ represents the spatial gradient of any scaler-valued field quantity $\bullet$, $\bm{\varepsilon}$ denotes the strain tensor pertaining to small deformations, $\psi_{e}$ denotes the stored strain energy, and $\psi_{c}$ represents the fracture surface energy.
+\end{linenomath} where $\nabla_{\!\bm{x}} \bullet$ represents the spatial gradient of any scalar-valued field quantity $\bullet$, $\bm{\varepsilon}$ denotes the strain tensor pertaining to small deformations, $\psi_{e}$ denotes the stored strain energy, and $\psi_{c}$ represents the fracture surface energy.
 The determination of the stored strain energy is achieved through the relation